arangodb/arangodb/Documentation/Manual/NewFeatures14.md

 The following command-line options have been added for _arangod_ in ArangoDB 1.4:

+  * `--server.allow-method-override`: this option can be set to allow overriding the HTTP request method in a request using one of the following custom headers:
+    - x-http-method-override
+    - x-http-method
+    - x-method-override
+    Using this option allows bypassing proxies and tools that would otherwise just let certain types of requests pass.
+Enabling this option may impose a security risk, so it should only be used in very controlled environments.
+    The default value for this option is `false` (no method overriding allowed).

   * `--scheduler.maximal-queue-size`: limits the size of the asynchronous request execution queue.
 Please have a look at @ref NewFeatures14Async for more details.